-Again, you’ll have to hop our of your vehicle to hop in one of Cape May’s festive trolleys.
+Again, you’ll have to hop out of your vehicle to hop in one of Cape May’s festive trolleys.
 As you listen to holiday tunes, you’ll glide past the historical Victorian houses of South Jersey.
 This ride will blast you into the past.
-It’s an open air trolley, so don’t forget to bring a blanket.
+It’s an open-air trolley, so don’t forget to bring a blanket.
 Cape May has more holiday fun than just lights, including breakfast with Santa and train rides.

 Corner of Steeplechase Blvd. and Tack Way, Burlington Twp